JinnWu686/SRC_RL/README.md

 ### Step:
-'step' method is used to execute one timestep within the environment using the given action.
+'__step__' method is used to execute one timestep within the environment using the given action.
 At each timestep, an updated action_space is generated based on the current state.
 The code below shows how PSM is controlled by the command.
 ```python
 current = self.psm2.measured_jp()
 current = np.append(current,self.obs.state[6])